top of page

 Email: akantola@aol.com

-3. Ownership of feeder pigs must be registered by May 1.
+4. Ownership of feeder pigs must be registered by May 1.
 Registration forms are available on the fairground’s web site at www.muskegonfairgrounds.com.
 The registration form must be filled out completely and three pictures, front, side & back, must be attached.
 Registrations not clearly showing the USDA Assigned tag in the pig’s ear will not be accepted.
-Name, address and phone number of the person/party where the pig originally came from must be on the registration form and the Name, address of where the animal is being housed must be included as well.
+The name and address of where the animal is being housed must be included as well.

-4. Eligible weights for market hogs are at least 220 lbs. minimum.
+5. Eligible weights for market hogs are at least 220 lbs. minimum.
 They may not weigh more than 320 lbs. maximum.
 Weights will be to the pound.
 Any animal that does not make weight will not be eligible to compete in the Market Class.
 They will stay and may compete in Showmanship Class only.
 At the conclusion of fair, these animals will be transported to the Ravenna Livestock Sale and sold with the check being sent to the exhibitor.
 If the pig is deemed unfit to stay by the superintendent, it will be sent home.
 All other rules in the swine division will be in place for these “showmanship only” exhibitors.
 Only haulers approved by the Livestock Committee will be allowed to transport livestock.
 Owners may make slaughter arrangements for pigs that stay but did not make weight.
 These arrangements must be coordinated with the superintendent.
+For Sale signs are not allowed in the barn during the week of fair.
+If the pig is deemed unfit to stay by the superintendent, it will be sent home.
+All other rules in the swine division will be in place for these “showmanship only” exhibitors.
+Only haulers approved by the Livestock Committee will be allowed to transport livestock.

-6. Recommended weight for feeder pigs is to be given by the Swine Superintendent.
-Upon registration the feeder pigs must have the USDA premise ID Tag assigned in the right ear.
+7. Recommended weight for feeder pigs is to be given by the Swine Superintendent.
+Upon registration the feeder pigs must have the USDA premise ID Tag visible in the right ear.

 11. Failure to comply with posted barn rules may result in a $10 fine subject to Swine Superintendents discretion.

-12. Mandatory pictures for the buyers will be taken following the swine show.
+12. Mandatory pictures for the buyers will be taken with times announced upon entry.

 13. Club herd class will consist of three animals owned and shown by three different members of the same club.